Do Go On - 536 - FedEx Flight 705

 Yes.

-Yeah, but I guess maybe his family doesn't know why that he's lied all these things.
+Yeah, but I guess maybe his family doesn't know either.

 It's a terrible embarrassment or whatever as well.

-Yeah, not to, certainly not at all.
+Yeah, not to certainly not at all.

 No.